jtbx/esv/README.md

         He makes me lie down in green pastures....
 ```

-If the requested passage is over 32 lines long, `esv` will pipe it through
-a pager (default less).
-The pager being used can be changed through the
-`ESV_PAGER` environment variable or just disabled altogether by passing the
--P option.

 The names of Bible books are not case sensitive, so John, john, and JOHN
 are all accepted.